opensecuritycontroller/community/designs/containers/workload-discovery/workload-discovery.md

 }
 ```
 ### OSC Services
-The OSC services `CreateSecurityGroup` and `UpdateSecurityGroup` should be updated to enforce the security group required fields accordingly.
+The OSC services `AddSecurityGroup` and `UpdateSecurityGroup` should be updated to enforce the security group required fields accordingly.
 This can be done by a simple change on `SecurityGroupDtoValidator#checkForNullFields`: `projectId` and `projectName` should NOT be null if the VC type is OpenStack, and `labels` should NOT  be null or empty if the VC is Kubernetes.

 ### OSC SDKs